launchdarkly/lua-server-sdk/README.md

 Testing
 -------

 We run integration tests for all our SDKs using a centralized test harness.
-This approach gives us the ability to test for consistency across SDKs, as well as test networking behavior in a long-running application.
+This approach gives us the ability to test for consistency across SDKs.
 These tests cover each method in the SDK, and verify that event sending, flag evaluation, stream reconnection, and other aspects of the SDK all behave correctly.

 Contributing
 ------------